richfitz/redux/vignettes/src/README.md

 * Copy `vignettes/src/redux.md` to `vignettes/redux.Rmd`
 * Knits `vignettes/redux.Rmd` (which has no executable code) to `inst/doc/`

-The `R CMD check` vignette builder then repeats the last step which does not require Redis server to be run.
+The `R CMD check` vignette builder then repeats the last step which does not require Redis server to be present.

-The travis build will rebuild the vignettes from scratch so we do get some level of checking there.